Sathi Leelavathi (1936 film)

 A. N. Marudachalam Chettiar initially wanted to produce a film version of the Madurai Original Boys Company (MOBC) play Pathi Bhakthi, but realised an adaptation was already being made.
 Chettiar then learnt about Vasan's novel, which had a similar plot and obtained the rights to make a film version.
-Sathi Leelavathi was Dungan's directorial debut and the film-acting debuts of Radha, Balaiah, Ramachandran and K. A. Thangavelu.
+Sathi Leelavathi was the film-acting debuts of Radha, Balaiah, Ramachandran and K. A. Thangavelu.
 It was N. S. Krishnan's first film appearance, but his second release.
 The film was mostly shot at Vel Pictures Studio in Madras.
 D. T. Telang and V. J. Shave were the cinematographers, the Sharma brothers were the composers and the film was co-edited by Dungan and Sircar.

 Sathi Leelavathi explores themes of temperance, social reform, the Gandhian concept of selfless service and the plight of labourers.
 It was one of the earliest Tamil films to be involved in a plagiarism controversy; the MOBC accused Chettiar and Mudaliar of plagiarising their play.
 The case was resolved after Vasan testified that both the play and the novel were based on Danesbury House, an 1860 novel written by Ellen Wood, so neither party could claim originality.
 The film was released in theatres on 1 February 1936 and became a commercial success, making Dungan a sought-after director.
 Several features of his direction, including shooting by schedule, camera mobility, cabaret dances and less-theatrical acting, became staples of Tamil cinema.
 No complete print of the film is known to survive, making it a partially lost film.